christinaflach/christinaflach.github.io/index.md

 I am a Professor at the [Institute of Computing](https://computacao.ufba.br/) of the [Federal University of Bahia](https://ufba.br/) since 1990.
-I hold a PhD degree in Computer Science from the [Catholic University of Rio de Janeiro](http://www.inf.puc-rio.br), Brazil (2004) - Advisor: Prof. Carlos Lucena.
+I hold a PhD degree in Computer Science from the [Catholic University of Rio de Janeiro](http://www.inf.puc-rio.br), Brazil (2004), supervised by Prof. Carlos Lucena.
-In 2019, I took a sabbatical leave at [Catholic University of Rio de Janeiro](http://www.inf.puc-rio.br), Brazil, with Alessandro Garcia.
+In 2019, I took a sabbatical leave at [Catholic University of Rio de Janeiro](http://www.inf.puc-rio.br), Brazil.
-In 2019, I took a sabbatical leave at [Faculty of Computer Science, University of Namur](https://directory.unamur.be/entities/inf), Belgium, with Gilles Perrouin.
+In 2019, I took a sabbatical leave at [Faculty of Computer Science, University of Namur](https://directory.unamur.be/entities/inf), Belgium.
-Currently, I am on a sabbatical leave at [Universidade de São Paulo (USP)](https://www5.usp.br), Brazil, with Paulo Meirelles.
+Currently, I am on a sabbatical leave at [Universidade de São Paulo (USP)](https://www5.usp.br), Brazil.

 I was the first Director of Graduate Studies (2014-2017) of the [Computer Science Program (PGCOMP-UFBA)](https://computacao.ufba.br/pt-br/programa-de-pos-graduacao-em-ciencia-da-computacao),